 In this guide, we’ll answer the question, “what is SEO?”

-Then, you’ll discover the different types of SEO and how SEO works.
+You’ll discover the different types of SEO and how SEO works.

 Finally, you’ll get a list of the most popular SEO tools and links to good resources to learn search engine optimization to improve the rankings of your website.